 With a backyard compost bin, you generally want to aim for equal amounts of brown and green waste.
 Too much of one or the other can result in unsatisfactory pre-compost.
 The ratio you're looking for can change with the method of composting you're doing, though.

 Of course, with Lomi, you don't have to worry at all about whether you're even including any brown or green waste.
-You can just put whatever organic waste you have, which is compostable, into your Lomi.
-This is a much easier and faster method of composting than any traditional method.
-Although it’s important to keep in mind that Lomi’s nutrient-rich dirt isn’t an exact comparison to traditional pre-compost, as the process is different.
+You can just put whatever organic waste you have into your Lomi.
+Although it’s important to keep in mind that Lomi’s nutrient-rich soil amendment isn’t the same as traditional compost or pre-compost.
 You’ll want to choose the composting method that aligns with the effort you can put in and your end goals.

 While we've listed out the most expected potential compostables to help you out, there might be some specifics that are more confusing.
 Here are some common questions about what not to put in the compost: